 Click here for information on the events for Cadets/Seniors/Masters of various ages and includes both individual and team events.

 Application for Craft Subsidy

 The Point Leo Craft Subsidy Strategy aims to support competitors to purchase their own equipment.
 This option is only available to paid competing members.
 Members may be eligible for the Craft Subsidy after they have been a competing member with the club for a minimum of one season, and have paid the appropriate club fees for registration at Senior Carnivals.
 The option is available for Senior members in the U14 age group and above.

 How does it work?

 A member who wishes to obtain their own craft can request the club to finance up to 50% of the cost of the craft with the remainder being financed by the member.
 The percentage subsidised by the club depends on the purchase price of the craft.
 In general the purpose of the subsidy is to support younger competitors new to the chosen discipline wishing to acquire a used craft.
 The equipment remains share owned by the club and the member for the duration of the period while competing with the club.

 If a member wishes to sell their craft then the club has first option to purchase the equipment outright by purchasing the remaining share at market value.
 If the club does not wish to purchase the remaining share, then the club must be repaid their 50% share upon the sale of the item at its market value.
 The member also has the option of purchasing the equipment outright from the club.
-The market value shall be determined by the Board and Ski Captain in conjunction with the Club Captain or other committee member.
+The market value shall be determined by the Board and Ski Captain in conjunction with the Treasurer.